< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

 Joseph Koch (1920-2000) was a longtime resident of Auburn, a small town located in south King County only a few miles from the Pierce County border.
 From the time of his retirement in 1962, Joe was one of Auburn's most active local historians.
-In a January 2000 interview, he shared his memories of Auburn during the Great Depression, as well as memories of the impact of World War II on the area's Japanese farmers.
-Joe Koch died on September 14, 2000.
+This interview was conducted in Auburn by HistoryLink.org's Heather MacIntosh in January 2000.
+In it, he shared his memories of Auburn during the Great Depression, as well as memories of the impact of World War II on the area's Japanese farmers.

 The Fun Side of the Tracks